MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/reference/microsoft-apm/focusTab.md

 ---
 title: "focusTab (JavaScript API Reference) for multi-session apps | MicrosoftDocs"
-description: "Learn about the focusTab API for the multi-session apps such as Omnichannel for Customer Service and Customer Service workspace."
+description: "Learn about the focusTab API for the multi-session apps such as Customer Service workspace."
 author: mh-jaya
 ms.author: v-jmh
 manager: shujoshi